gem/oq-irmt-qgis/svir/help/source/08_weighting_and_calculating.rst

 Central to the construction of composite indicators in the need to combine data into meaningful dimensions which implies decisions on weighting.
-The dialog to set weights is opened in the same way as described in :ref:`Section 8.3 <sec-setting-operators>`.
+The dialog to set weights is opened in the same way as described in :ref:`sec-setting-operators`.
 Several weighting techniques are available, and some make use of statistical models.
 For the IRMT we implemented a simple solution to weighting that is often based on the results of participatory approaches.
 A weight can be edited manually by clicking on its